scijava/scijava/docs/ops/doc/IntrospectingOps.md

 // OpEnvironment.history() provides access to a OpHistory object var history = ops.history();

-// Since an Op was responsible for the results in out, it is listed in OpHistory.executionsUpon() var usedOps = history.executionsUpon(out);
+// Since an Op was responsible for the results written into the "out" object, it is listed in OpHistory.executionsUpon() var usedOps = history.executionsUpon(out);
 ```

-Using the `OpHistory` object, we can see that our gaussian blur Op `op` is at the end of the list, since it mutated `out` last.
+Using the `OpHistory` object, we can see that our gaussian blur Op `op` is at the end of the list, since it wrote to `out` last.
 If `out` was additionally created using SciJava Ops, the Op(s) responsible for creating the image would also be included.